ssmiller25/toolbox/README.md

 - terraform: Primary IaC tool
 - k8s:
     - manifests: Individual k8s "applications.
 Should be "kustomize" applicable applicatons.
 Helm charts should be exploded with "helm template", but with a Makefile that can be used to regenerate if necessary
+      - **Might** allow use of [FluxCD Helm Controller](https://fluxcd.io/docs/components/helm/) to speed deployment of more complex packages.
     - clusters: Example "clusters".
 Kustomize of apps above
 - scripts: Collection of random scripts